black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 Access the #next, #previous and #shuffle elements from the HTML file.

 Assign them to variables named nextButton, previousButton, and shuffleButton, respectively.

+# Step 3
+Next, create an array to store all the songs.

+Create an empty allSongs array.